-Today, there are more than 2,000 restaurants serving Okinawa soba.
-It’s one of the most popular meals in Okinawa, and almost everyone who lives here has his or her own favorite soba joint.
+Today, there are more than 2,000 restaurants serving Okinawa soba and estimates are that 200,000 portions of soba are eaten each day.
+Almost all tourists to Okinawa try Okinawa soba.
+It’s one of most popular foods in Okinawa, and almost everyone who lives here has his or her favorite soba joint.

-For this year’s Soba Day, 22 member shops belonging to the Okinawa Fresh Noodle Cooperative Association are organizing a special campaign which will lasts through February 29th, 2020.
-Anyone who orders soba from one of the twenty three participating restaurants will receive a stamp.
-If you collect all 22 stamps you will receive a certificate acknowledging you as an “Okinawa Soba Jyo-gu” , which means “Okinawa Soba Lover.” http://soba-okinawa.net/
+For this year’s Soba Day, 21 member shops belonging to the Okinawa Fresh Noodle Cooperative Association are organizing a special campaign which will lasts through February 28th, 2021.
+Anyone who orders soba from one of the twenty one participating restaurants will receive a stamp.
+If you collect all 21 stamps you will receive a certificate acknowledging you as an “Okinawa Soba Jyo-gu” , which means “Okinawa Soba Lover.” http://soba-okinawa.net/